Sustainability in the value chain

 We select

-Sustainability is weighted at least at least 20% in our tender processes.
+Sustainability is weighted at least at least 20 per cent in our tender processes.
 Through the supplier mapping and evaluation, we give an advantage to suppliers that perform well on sustainability.

 We use our position as a major buyer to influence suppliers and business partners for improvement.
 We do this both when we consider entering into new agreements and evaluating existing ones.